What is an EMR System?

 Learn More about EMR Software

-1. Physicians can access patient information, such as diagnoses, allergies, lab results, and medications.
+1. Access patient information, such as diagnoses, allergies, lab results, and medications.

 2. Access to new and past test results among providers in multiple care settings.